shavitkimchi/huffman/README.md

 - Read the input file again, writing encodings, including `PSEUDO_EOF`

-**See the [appendix section in the details.md](docs/details.md) file for important informatoon on understanding this compression algorithm.
+**See the [appendix section in the details.md](docs/details.md) file for important information on understanding this compression algorithm.

 ## Analysis